-Before we start code implementation, let's discuss embeddings.
+Before we start code implementation, let's discuss what embeddings are.

-In the Spring AI documentation, we find the following definition of embeddings:
+In the Spring AI documentation, we can find the following definition of embeddings:

 Embeddings convert text, images, and video into arrays of floating-point numbers called vectors.
 These vectors are designed to capture the meaning of the text, images, and videos.
 The length of the embedding array is called the vector's dimensionality.